bcgov/von-bc-registries-agent/doc/README.md

 # VON Event Processor

-Note that this document is not up-to-date with the latest data processing logic, however it provides a valuable overview of the overall process.
+Note that this document is not up-to-date with the latest data processing logic, however it provides a high-level overview of the overall process.

 Links to the current code have been added to the doc - if you are interested in the most up-to-date documentation and logic, please look at the code.

 ## Event Processor Overview